whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 			- 00:40:00
 				- Boone thinks that his sister, Shannon, is dead, and comes back to the camp to kill John Locke because John tied Shannon up in the jungle and Boone blames John for her death.
 HOWEVER, Shannon is NOT dead; it was an illusion/hallucination from Boone being drugged.
 John drugged Boone and speaks to Boone about needing to let go

-Thinking that you suck, that you're not good at something, visualizing and seeing the outcome before you start
+Thinking that you suck, that you"re not good at something, visualizing and seeing the outcome before you start
 	- Lost
 		- S01E14
 			- 00:03:30
 				- Walter, John Locke and Boone Carlyle are out in the jungle and John is teaching Walter how to throw a knife in to a tree.
-Walter isn't good at his first attempts and he says "See, I suck at this...".
+Walter isn"t good at his first attempts and he says "See, I suck at this...".
 John tells Walter to visualize it, to see it happening before he attempts it and Walter is able to nail the knife in to the tree.

 Feminine looking to the masculine to make her/them feel safe
 	- Lost
 		- S01E14
 			- 00:40:50
-				- Charlie is reading Claire's diary and there is a line that Claire wrote that states: "Even in a scary place like this, Charlie makes me feel safe."
+				- Charlie is reading Claire"s diary and there is a line that Claire wrote that states: "Even in a scary place like this, Charlie makes me feel safe."

-"You'll never take care of anyone" - story / stories
+"You"ll never take care of anyone" - story / stories
 	- Lost
 		- S01E15
 			00:38:00
-				- Charlie is having a flashback to when he was trying to be "respectable" so that the girl he like would think that he could take care of her and she said "You'll never take care of anyone"
+				- Charlie is having a flashback to when he was trying to be "respectable" so that the girl he like would think that he could take care of her and she said "You"ll never take care of anyone"

 *** LOST IS FULL OF *STORIES*
 	- ALL of the flashbacks provide us STORIES that the characters are telling themselves ABOUT themselves